CIRALabs/CIRA-Secure-IoT-Registry/README.md

 CIRA is presenting the 5G IoT Registry prototype at the GSMA MWC19 Los Angeles congress (https://www.mwclosangeles.com/).
 This repo includes CIRA Labs' Powerpoint demonstration slides and prototype screenshots.

+We developed a functional prototype using the L-SPARK Secure IoT Dev Kit (/images/LSPARKDEVKIT.png)

+And of course we have a cool sticket :-)

 ![CIRA Secure all the things](/images/iot-sticker_191010.jpg)